Macros for Women Over 50 - The Ultimate Guide

 Portion Control and Meal Prep

-You can adjust your meal portions based on your weight loss goals and energy needs.
-If you’re active and do cardio more, increase carbohydrates on your more active days so you have enough energy to act as a fuel.
-But if you’re trying to lose weight through weight training, reduce carbohydrate and fat intake while maintaining your protein intake.
+Modifying your meal portions based on your weight loss goals and energy needs.
+As mentioned, if you are active, consider increasing carbohydrate intake to fuel training sessions and for recovery post-workout.
+Meanwhile, if you’re trying to lose weight through weight training, reduce carbohydrate and fat intake while maintaining your protein intake.

 If you aren’t sure about your macro goals, consult a registered dietitian or nutritionist.